Farama-Foundation/Minigrid/README.md

 Each cell/tile in the grid world contains one object, each object has an associated discrete color.
-The objects currently supported are walls, doors, locked doors, keys, balls,boxes and a goal square.
-The basic version of the environment has just 4 possible actions: turn left, turn right, move forward and pickup/toggle to interact with objects.
+The objects currently supported are walls, doors, locked doors, keys, balls, boxes and a goal square.
+The basic version of the environment has 5 possible actions: turn left, turn right, move forward, pickup/toggle to interact with objects, and a wait/noop action.
 The agent can carry one carryable item at a time (eg: ball or key).
 By default, only sparse rewards for reaching the goal square are provided.

 Extending the environment with new object types and dynamics should be very easy.
 If you wish to do this, you should take a look at